What Is a Life Insurance Medical Exam and Why Do Insurers Require It?

 Eat healthily the week before: Focus on vegetables, lean proteins, and whole grains while avoiding fatty, salty, and sugary foods.
 This can help improve cholesterol and blood sugar readings.

 Bring your medication list: Have names, dosages, and prescribing doctors ready.
-This information is essential for the health questionnaire.

 Gather doctor information: Names, addresses, and phone numbers for physicians you've seen in the past 5 years.
+Review the full list of documents needed for life insurance before your exam.

 Wear lightweight clothing: Makes height and weight measurements easier and more accurate.